Alireza-Ghavabesh/adb/README.md

 The process involves three main components:
 1.  **An Android Emulator**: A virtual Android device running on your PC.
 We recommend **Mumu Player**.
 2.  **EveryProxy App**: An Android app that starts HTTP & SOCKS proxy servers on the emulator.
-3.  **AdbConnector**: A script that runs on your PC to forward the emulator's proxy ports to `localhost`, making the connection accessible to Windows.
+3.  **emuVPN**: A script that runs on your PC to forward the emulator's proxy ports to `localhost`, making the connection accessible to Windows.

 <img src="adbC.gif" alt="adbC">